 EFTA aims at concluding an ambitious and comprehensive free trade agreement with the Republic of Moldova covering the relevant fields on the free trade agenda and in line with the respective trade interests and sensitivities of all Parties.
-Stakeholders in the EFTA States shall receive at least the same treatment as offered by Moldova to their competitors.
+The goal is to conclude an agreement that grants EFTA States at least the same treatment as offered by Moldova to its other trading partners.
 This includes going beyond existing obligations in the WTO and other international agreements where appropriate and promoting preferential trade relations that contribute to sustainable development and are beneficial to all.
 These priorities are reflected in EFTA’s initial text proposals to Moldova which are outlined below.

 In 2016, the EU and Moldova had strengthened their relations by completing the implementation of the Association Agreement, which covers important elements of interest to EFTA and its business community.
 In 2017, EFTA and Moldova formalised their shared ambition of strengthening their economic relations by signing a Joint Declaration on Cooperation.
 They met in the Joint Committee the following year to review bilateral trade and investment flows and explore the possibilities for embarking on a free trade process.

 Exports from the EFTA States to Moldova have grown by an average rate of almost 20% over the last five years, while imports from Moldova have grown by over 12% on average in the same period.
 At the launch of negotiations in March 2021, total annual trade was valued at about EUR 60 million.

 EFTA’s key exports to Moldova include vehicles and vehicle parts, pharmaceutical products and electrical machinery which counted for about two-thirds of the value in 2019.
 Other important sectors included machinery, fish products, clocks, and watches.